-Daulton stared at him strangely and in matter of moments he brushed it aside.
+Daulton stared at him strangely, and he brushed it aside in a matter of moments.
 “I’m starved.
-Let’s go get something to eat.
-We got a couple hours of free time before we go to class.”
+Let’s get something to eat.
+We got a couple of hours of free time before we go to class.”

 “Psychic abilities?
 Oh!
 Yea.
 I completely forgot.”

 “Yea, it happened to me as well on the first day here.
-You’ll get use to it for sure.”
+So you’ll get used to it for sure.”

-“I’m not sure I want to be use to this.”
+“I’m not sure I want to be used to this.”

 “Don’t worry.
 Don’t worry.
 Everything is going to be alright.”
 Daulton grinned.
 Man, I’m hungry.
 I wonder what’s for dinner.
-I hope he doesn’t dawdle too long or my stomach’s going to eat itself.
+I hope he doesn’t dawdle too long, or my stomach will eat itself.

-“Well then, we should go get something eat shall we?”
+“Well then, we should get something to eat, shall we?”

 “You’re stomach is going to eat itself.
 I get it.”

-Daulton eyes turned wide.
+Daulton’s eyes turned wide.
 “You just took the words right out of my mouth.”
-He nervously glanced towards Kiyro.
+He nervously glanced toward Kiyro.

 “What?
-It’s a popular line you know.
-It doesn’t take much to guess what you are going to say.”
+It’s a popular line, you know.
+So it doesn’t take much to guess what you will say.”

 Both Daulton and Kiyro walked down the corridor and to the cafeteria.
-Hundreds of people from different races streamed in getting something to eat.
-Kiyro searched around for either Eve or possibly Alex, but so far he did not find either one of them.
-Instead, he picked up a tray of fruits and a chicken sandwich and followed behind Daulton.
+Hundreds of people from different races streamed in to get something to eat.
+Kiyro searched for either Eve or possibly Alex, but so far, he has not found either one.
+So instead, he picked up a tray of fruits and a chicken sandwich and followed behind Daulton.

-Once again, they sat next to Ken and Sylvia who was talking among themselves.
+Once again, they sat next to Ken and Sylvia, talking.

-“Hey guys.”
-Daulton pulled up a chair and took a seat in the round table.
+“Hey, guys.”
+Daulton pulled up a chair and took a seat at the round table.

 “Daulton.
 Kiyro.”
-Ken waved and acknowledge their presence.
+Ken waved and acknowledged their presence.
 “Nice to see a familiar face.”

 Even Sylvia nodded and continued to eat.

 “You guys are out early.”
-Daulton picked up a fork and stabbed a cheese broccoli.
+Daulton picked up a fork and stabbed cheese broccoli.

-“Everyday is an important day for them anyways.
-What could possibly be any different.”
-Ken thought, though living in this Psychic Academy is strange enough.
-Who in the right mind would bring all these people together in one roof and put a collar that can kill them on their neck?
+“Every day is an important day for them anyways.
+What could be any different.”
+So Ken thought, though living in this Psychic Academy is strange enough.
+Who in the right mind would bring all these people together under one roof and put a collar that can kill them on their neck?

 “Good question.
 So how was your quest been going?”

 “Everything proceeding smoothly.
-Got through the forest without much effort.
-I swear having a large groups of powerful NPC with you makes things that much easier.”
+I got through the forest without much effort.
+Of course, having a large group of powerful NPC with you makes things much easier.”

 “Tell me about it.”
 Kiyro agreed.

 “You have experienced it too?”
-Ken asked a bit surprised at Kiyro’s answer.
-“Renting out a mercenary is expensive, though if you are really lucky you might be able to work together with the city’s soldiers.”
-Does he have certain secret that I don’t know about that will allow one to get more followers?
+Ken asked, a bit surprised at Kiyro’s answer.
+“Renting out a mercenary is expensive, though if you are really lucky, you might be able to work together with the city’s soldiers.”
+Does he have a secret I don’t know about that will allow one to get more followers?
 I do wish to try one day to lead a large army against a castle.
 How cool would that be?

 “You’re so lucky.
 I wished that I got such a quest.
 Do you know how hard it is to gather so many NPC in one spot?
 Especially leading a large force to go hunting?
 The scale does not compare to just a regular Raid party.
 We’re talking about thousands.”

 “On an expedition or a raid?”
-Everyone listen in closely in what Kiyro had to say.
+Everyone listened in closely to what Kiyro had to say.
 They had momentarily stopped eating.

 “That’s still so cool.
 Damn, I wish I had at least a simple quest like yours.
-I’m still stuck collecting hundred thousand pine cones to get a special chain quest.
-You don’t know how tired I am in collecting these pine cones.
+Unfortunately, I’m still collecting hundred thousand pine cones to get a special chain quest.
+You don’t know how tired I am from collecting these pine cones.
 I swear, I’m dreaming about them even in my waking moments,” Ken picked at his carrots and broccoli in disappointment.
 “I feel like I’m some kind of gatherer or something.
-At this rate, I’ll probably take another couple days till i’m done with it.”
+At this rate, I’ll probably take another couple days till I’m done with it.”

 “That does sound like a pain to do.”

-“Attention everyone!”
+“Attention, everyone!”
 Mrs. Angela called out to the group of people.
 “Attention!”
 The voices of the people lowered but still did not stop.
 What an annoying bunch of kids.
-I wished they just shut up.
-Mrs. Angela’s thought rung clear into Kiyro’s head.
+I wished they had just shut up—Mrs. Angela’s thought rang clear into Kiyro’s head.

-Kiyro wondered how he was able to hear so many people’s thought so often today.
-He had all the trouble in the world to use such an ability out of his own free will till now.
-The only problem was that he had a difficult time trying to stop the voices from entering his mind.
+Kiyro wondered how he could hear so many people’s thoughts so often today.
+He had all the trouble in the world to use such an ability out of his free will.
+The only problem was that he struggled to stop the voices from entering his mind.

 “She said to shut up and listen!”
 A cold male’s voice cut through, stopping everyone in their track.
 Everyone turned towards the unknown male that stood next to Mrs. Angela.
-Even next to her, the pressure around this unknown man intimidate everyone.
-His hair was slicked back wearing an expensive white and red suit.
-His silver cross chain hanged from his side and a silver cross necklace hugged his chest.
+Even next to her, the pressure around this unknown man intimidates everyone.
+His hair was slicked back, wearing an expensive white and red suit.
+His silver cross chain hung from his side, and a silver cross necklace hugged his chest.

-Kiyro felt an intimidate aura from the man that he knew.
-He had met him twice throughout his life in the past month and each meeting was being at the scene at the wrong time and the wrong place.
+Kiyro felt an intimidating aura from the man that he knew.
+He had met him twice throughout his life in the past month, and each meeting was at the scene at the wrong time and place.